History of the Cape Colony from 1870 to 1899: The beginning of "responsible government"

 The Cape Colony was brought under "responsible government" in 1872.

 Under its previous political system, the government ministers of the Cape reported to the appointed British Governor of Cape Colony, and not to the locally elected Cape Parliament.
 A popular movement arose in the early 1860s, led by local leader John Molteno, to make the government of the country accountable (or "responsible") to parliament and the local electorate, thereby gaining a degree of independence from Britain.

-Throughout most of the 1860s, the Cape was dominated by a political struggle between the British Governor and the growing responsible government movement.
+Throughout most of the 1860s, the Cape was dominated by a political struggle between the British Governor, Sir Philip Wodehouse, and the growing responsible government movement.
 The political deadlock was accompanied by economic stagnation and bitter regional divisions between the Cape's provinces.

 Finally in 1872, Molteno – with the backing of a new Governor Henry Barkly – instituted responsible government, making ministers responsible to Parliament, and becoming the Cape's first Prime Minister.
 The ensuing years saw a rapid surge in economic growth, a country-wide expansion of infrastructure as well as a period of regional integration and social development.

 Though the Confederation wars were soon to interrupt this new stability, the Cape remained under responsible government for the remainder of its history, until it became the Cape Province within the new Union of South Africa in 1910.
 An important point to be made about the political system of the Cape under responsible government, was that it was the only state of southern Africa to have a non-racial system of voting.
 In the following century however – after the Act of Union of 1910 to form the Union of South Africa – this multi-racial universal suffrage was steadily eroded, and eventually abolished by the Apartheid government in 1948.